Framed

 Introduction

-FRAMED offers a comprehensive view of 20th-century American street photography and invites visitors to explore the vibrant cities of New York, Los Angeles, Chicago, and San Francisco.
+FRAMED offers a comprehensive view of 20th-century American urban photography and invites visitors to explore the vibrant cities of New York, Los Angeles, Chicago, and San Francisco.
 The collection, spanning from 1907 to 2012, showcases revolutionary perspectives from American photographers, capturing the essence of urban life during a period of rapid change.

 Technical details